tkhamez/neucore/doc/Install.md

 (the app uses umask 0002 when writing files and directories).

 If available, the app uses an APCu cache in production mode.
-This must be cleared during an update: depending on the configuration, restart the web server or php-fpm.
+This must be cleared during an update: depending on the setup, restart the web server or php-fpm.

 #### Pre-built Distribution file